modware-org/docs/README.md

 it's a Continuous Improvement, never end development.

-## Why API Foundation?
+## Why **Standards Ware**?

-API Foundation Service has been developed as a best practice to integration capability of software, to give end customers the best product and service!
+**Standards Ware** Service has been developed as a best practice to integration capability of software, to give end customers the best product and service!

 + What are You doing for Yours environment?

-Bring your creative vision to life with APIfoundation tools.
+Bring your creative vision to life with StandardsWare tools.

 ### Alternative way